 The Haunted Road Trip That Will Lead You To The Scariest Places In Louisiana

 Louisiana is no stranger to the paranormal.
 There are dozens of hotels, houses, bars, and even swamps that are filled with spooky ghost stories.
-If you’re drawn to the paranormal, then you need to take this road trip that will take you to some of the most haunted places in Louisiana.
-If you are ready for the adventure of your life, check out this multi-day haunted Louisiana tour.
-We’ve uncovered all of the most terrifying stops along the way and know you’ll be ready for a full day of adventure and entertainment.
+If you’re drawn to the weird, wild and wonderful, then you need to take this road trip that will take you to some of the most haunted places in Louisiana.
+If you are ready for the adventure of your life, check this one out!
+We’ve uncovered all of the most terrifying stops along the way, and know you’ll be ready for a full day of adventure and entertainment.

 Our state is known for its fascinating ghost stories and this road trip will take you to the most haunted places in Louisiana.
 Have you ever had a paranormal experience?
-Let us know in the comments below!
+Let us know in the comments – we love to hear from you, especially when it’s spooky.

 What is the most famous ghost story from Louisiana?